thangqd/HCMGIS/README.md

 **- Spatial Processing**:

 + Create Skeleton/Medial Axis/ Centerline for road/ river networks and similar linear structures
-+ Create Centerline in Polygon's gaps (E.g building blocks) (layers must be in projected coordinate reference system)
++ Create Centerline in Polygon's gaps (E.g building blocks)
 + Finding closest/ farthest pair of Points in a Point set based on Voronoi Diagram
 + Finding Largest Empty Circle of a Point set.
 + Merging layers (with the same geometry type), split Layer (based on unique field),...